nikwalia/schedule-generator/README.md

 - `db` contains necessary instructions for MySQL server initialization and connection on Amazon RDS, as well as other SQL scripts
 - `server` contains Flask server backend instructions, Amazon EC2 server setup instructions, and code for fetching/transferring data
 - `client` contains JS user-facing code
+- `model` contains the neural network that powers schedule generation and recommendation

 ### Local dependencies:
 - A local SSH client is necessary to connect to AWS